code-423n4/2023-03-wenwin-findings/data/mookimgo-Q.md

 Ticket.sol does not has custom tokenURI function, which leads to incorrect NFT image display, makes it hard for players to buy tickets on Opensea or other NFT marketplaces.

+If tokenURI do not correctly display enough information to user, attacker can trick victim to buy his claimed Ticket.

 Suggestion: Add a tokenURI function to render `drawId`, `combination`, and the most important `claimed`.
 This can be done in solidity by concatenating svg lines and use base64 encode.

 ```